yuvi-dot-in/yuvi-dot-in/README.md

-- 🔭 I’m currently working on NextJS
+- 🔭 I’m currently working on .Net and Angular
-- 🌱 I’m currently learning Backend Technologies
+- 🌱 I’m currently learning Cloud Technologies
-- 💬 Ask me about FrontEnd Dev
 - 📫 How to reach me: yuvaraj1392002@gmail.com

 Connect with me <br>